microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

-# Exercises for Managing and Optimizing Azure SQL Managed Instance
+# Exercises to Manage and Optimize Azure SQL Managed Instance

 This is a set of exercises to manage and optimize Azure SQL Managed Instance.
 Exercises in this Module are dependent on exercises in Module 5 but are independent of other modules in this workshop.